Photo Source: Copyrighted © 2022

 |Online Audio NT:||No|

 Both prior to and after World War II, thousands of Jews from Germany and Eastern Europe found sanctuary in Australia.
 The nation admitted tens of thousands of Holocaust survivors.
-Today, Australia has the highest percentage of Holocaust survivors of any Jewish community in the world.
-These immigrants have set the tone for contemporary Jewish communal life.
 Over half of Australia's Jewish population lives in Melbourne.

-A number of phenomena characterize the Australian Jewish community and distinguish it from most other English-speaking Jewish communities.
+Several phenomena characterize the Australian Jewish community and distinguish it from most other English-speaking Jewish communities.
 These include a high rate of enrollment in Jewish day schools (Most of all primary school pupils and over half of all high school pupils) and a low rate of intermarriage with non-Jews.
 Melbourne has the largest Jewish day school in the world.
 There are several Jewish newspapers and periodicals available.
-Each week Australia's ethnic radio stations feature several hours of programming of Jewish interest in English, Hebrew, and Yiddish.
-In the major cities, there are butchers, bakers, and restaurants that prepare kosher (traditional, acceptable) foods.
+Each week, Australia’s ethnic radio stations feature several hours of programming of Jewish interest in English, Hebrew and Yiddish.
+In the major cities, there are butchers, bakers and restaurants that prepare kosher (traditional, acceptable) foods.

 The Australian Jewish community maintains several Jewish museums, including two devoted to the commemoration of the Holocaust.
-Melbourne has a Jewish (often Yiddish) theater.
-Thousands of people of all ages participate in Maccabi athletic events which culminate in a major carnival each year.
+Melbourne has a Jewish theater where plays are often in the Yiddish language.

 Several important issues face the Jewish community in Australia.
 One is the tension between the Orthodox and non-Orthodox sections of the community.
-This tension, at times, develops into open hostility.
-The status of religious divorce laws is also a source of conflict within the community.
-Jewish women can currently be denied religious divorce by their husbands, effectively isolating them from the community if they remarry.
+At times this tension develops into open hostility.
 Anti-Semitism (discrimination against Jews) is not a serious problem in Australia's multi-cultural society, but the government closely monitors various hate-groups.